RonaldsonBellande/RonaldsonBellande/README.md

   - 100% of Self Created Turbomachinery are Private
   - 100% of Self Created Security Systems are Private
   - 100% of Self Created Mathematical Algorithms are Private
-  - 100% of Self Created Mechanical Designs are private
+  - 100% of Self Created Mechanical Designs are Private
   - 100% of Self Created Electrical Designs are Private

 #  💼 Public Projects & Public Organization & Public Research: ***-> Will be revealed to the public***